chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

   - 2030 0% notes (issued Feb 2025): ~$433.43/share
   - 2032 notes (Jun 2024): ~$2,043.32/share
   - 2031 notes: >$2,300/share
-- Cash interest outlay depends on the mix of 0% converts (no coupon) and preferred dividends (e.g., STRK/STRF at ~8–10%).
+- Cash interest outlay depends on the mix of 0% converts (no coupon) and preferred dividends (e.g., STRK/STRF at ~8-10%).
 SEC filings indicated materially higher annualized interest on remaining notes prior to the 2030 0% issuance; given changes over time, avoid a point estimate without a dated source.
-- Authorized capacity includes a disclosed **$21B common‑stock ATM** and a separate **$21B preferred (STRK) ATM**
+- Authorized capacity includes a disclosed **$21B common-stock ATM** and a separate **$21B preferred (STRK) ATM**

 ### Strategic Risks and Limitations

 The flywheel mechanism faces several critical vulnerabilities:

-**Premium compression** represents the primary threat—if MicroStrategy's stock price converges toward its Bitcoin net asset value, the effectiveness of their accretive dilution strategy diminishes significantly.
+**Premium compression** represents the primary threat: if MicroStrategy's stock price converges toward its Bitcoin net asset value, the effectiveness of their accretive dilution strategy diminishes significantly.

 The model exhibits **diminishing returns at scale**: the company required just 2.6 Bitcoin to generate one basis point of yield in 2021 but needed 58 Bitcoin by 2025 for the same result.